facebook/fresco/docs/01-using-drawees-code.md

 mSimpleDraweeView.setHierarchy(hierarchy);
 ```

-Do **not** call `setHierarchy` more than once on the same view, even if the view is recycled.
-The hierarchy is expensive to create and in most cases you can just modify the existing hierarchy.
-Use `setController` or `setImageURI` to change the image shown in it.
+Calling `setHierarchy` more than once on the same view is usually unnecessary, even if the view is recycled.
+The hierarchy is expensive to create and in most cases you can just modify the existing hierarchy instead of creating a new one.
+Keep in mind that each instance of a `DraweeView` needs its own instance of a `DraweeHierarchy`.
+Same instance of a `DraweeHierarchy` is **not** to be used by multiple views.
+To change the actual image displayed by the view, use `setController` or `setImageURI`.

 ### Modifying the hierarchy in-place